Danny Miranda

-Danny Miranda Agramonte (born November 12, 1978, in Morón, Cuba) is a first baseman for Ciego de Ávila of the Cuban National Series.
-Miranda has represented Cuba at many international competitions including the 2004 Summer Olympics in Athens, where the Cuban team won the gold medal.
+Danny Miranda Agramonte (12 November 1978 – 5 April 2026) was a Cuban first baseman who played his entire career for Ciego de Ávila of the Cuban National Series.
+Miranda represented Cuba at many international competitions including the 2004 Summer Olympics in Athens, where the Cuban team won the gold medal.

-During the 2005-06 Cuban National Series, Miranda led Ciego de Ávila with 18 home runs and 73 runs batted in, and tied for the team lead in doubles (17) while maintaining a .310 batting average.
+During the 2005–06 Cuban National Series, Miranda led Ciego de Ávila with 18 home runs and 73 runs batted in, and tied for the team lead in doubles (17) while maintaining a .310 batting average.

+Miranda died from an intestinal blockage on 5 April 2026, at the age of 47.